timblack1/lit-beercss/README.md

 # Purpose

-This package provides a LitElement base class which includes [Beer CSS](https://www.beercss.com/) styles and a simple example of how to use it.
+Want to use [Beer CSS](https://www.beercss.com/) in your LitElement components?
+This package provides a base class that includes Beer CSS styles, making it easy to create beautiful components with minimal effort.

 # Installation